-One of the significant occurrences that Mr. Armstrong predicted would aid in the building of this new Asian superpower is the slipping of Eastern Europe from the USSR’s grip—an event that has happened this past decade.
+One of the significant occurrences that Mr. Armstrong predicted would aid in the building of this new Asian superpower is the slipping of Eastern Europe from the ussr’s grip—an event that has happened since 1989.

-As early as April 1952, even while West Germany was rebuilding after being bombed to ashes in World War II, the Plain Truth wrote, “Russia may give East Germany back to the Germans and will be forced to relinquish her control over Hungary, Czechoslovakia and parts of Austria to complete the ten-nation union.”
+As early as April 1952, even while West Germany was rebuilding after being bombed to ashes in World War ii, the Plain Truth wrote, “Russia may give East Germany back to the Germans and will be forced to relinquish her control over Hungary, Czechoslovakia and parts of Austria to complete the 10-nation union.”

-Not many would have believed that statement then, or this report which appeared in the Plain Truth the following year: “Communist oppression in Eastern Europe is being overthrown….
-We have shown years in advance what would happen to Russia’s ill-fated empire in Eastern Europe.
-These prophecies have been in your Bible for the past 1900 years.
-But the world, and the churches of this world, have refused to believe them” (Dec.
-1956).
+Not many would have believed that statement then, or this report which appeared in the Plain Truth the following year: “Communist oppression in Eastern Europe is being overthrown. … We have shown years in advance what would happen to Russia’s ill-fated empire in Eastern Europe.
+These prophecies have been in your Bible for the past 1,900 years.
+But the world, and the churches of this world, have refused to believe them” (December 1956).

 In January 1957, Mr. Armstrong wrote, “When the right psychological moment arrives, a number of these nations will break away from Moscow, and the world will then be stunned to learn that they had previously entered into a secret pact allying themselves with Germany, Italy, Spain and other European nations in a fascist united Europe!
 Another most significant evidence of this trend, showing that these satellite nations are in actual fact breaking away from Moscow and turning more toward the West, is the fact that Roman Catholics in these countries are again being allowed their liberties.”

-That “right psychological moment” finally arrived about ten years ago!
+That “right psychological moment” finally arrived following the fall of the Berlin Wall in 1989!
 That prophecy has unfolded right before our very eyes!

-Yes, the Russians believed, for years, that the West would try every means within their power to attract the satellite nations of East Europe into their orbit.
+Yes, the Russians believed, for years, that the West would try every means within its power to attract the satellite nations of East Europe into its orbit.
 The Russians feared that West Germany, above all, would use these very means to attract some of the Balkan nations away from the Soviet sphere of influence.

 Now we can see that many of the Eastern European nations did in fact escape the clutches of Soviet Russia!
-These countries include the Czech Republic, East Germany, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovenia and Yugoslavia.
+These countries include the Czech Republic, East Germany, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovenia and the nations that once compirsed Yugoslavia.
 Each of these is either already a part of the European Union or is clamoring for EU membership.